Table of Contents

-Your musculoskeletal system is comprised of all of the bones and the muscles in your body that allow movement, including the body’s bones (the skeleton), muscles, cartilage, tendons, ligaments, joints, and other connective tissues.
-Because this system includes so many different parts and areas of your body, a severe problem within the musculoskeletal system can disable you from working.
+Your musculoskeletal system comprises all of your body’s bones and the muscles that allow movement, including the body’s bones (the skeleton), muscles, cartilage, tendons, ligaments, joints, and other connective tissues.
+Because this system includes so many different parts and areas of your body, a severe problem within the musculoskeletal system can prevent you from working.

-Although osteoarthritis can affect any joint in the body, the most common affected areas are the joints in the hips, knees, and spine intended to carry your weight.
+Although osteoarthritis can affect any joint, the most commonly affected areas are the joints in the hips, knees, and spine intended to carry your weight.
 As the cartilage wears away and the joints lose their flexibility, the stress put upon them by standing or walking is what causes the pain that can be debilitating.
-The usual symptoms of the condition are a continuous, stinging pain in the muscles around the affected area and stiffness in the joints that can hinder the ability to move.
-When a claimant’s arthritis starts to severely limit his or her mobility or use of his or her hands, the claimant may qualify for disability benefits.
+The usual symptoms of the condition are continuous, stinging pain in the muscles around the affected area and stiffness in the joints that can hinder the ability to move.
+When a claimant’s arthritis starts to limit their mobility or use of their hands severely, they may qualify for disability benefits.

 Social Security evaluates degenerative joint disease depending on whether the degenerative disease is in your spine (typically called Degenerative Disc Disease) or in your joints.

 Degenerative joint disease (DJD) is a term used to describe the condition in which the soft discs that separate interlocking bones in your spine begin to wear down and deteriorate.
-This condition affects everyone with age, but can sometimes cause severe pain.
-Symptoms most often occur in the neck or lower back, and can also stretch to the arms and hips.
-Since the spinal discs are what allow you to bend and twist your back and neck, with degenerative disc disease these actions will cause an increase in pain.
+This condition affects everyone with age but can sometimes cause severe pain.
+Symptoms often occur in the neck or lower back and can stretch to the arms and hips.
+Since the spinal discs are what allow you to bend and twist your back and neck, with degenerative disc disease, these actions will cause an increase in pain.

 Yes.
-You may be approved for disability benefits on the basis of neck problems.
+You may be approved for disability benefits based on neck problems.